repowiserepowise

 Because review threads are limited attention spaces.
 GitHub already provides review comments and approvals for human feedback, so the bot should only add repo-level signal that humans might miss. (docs.github.com)

-What makes Repowise PR Bot deterministic?
+What makes repowise PR Bot deterministic?

 Its comment decision is based on fixed rules and repository metrics, not on an LLM’s generated judgment.
-That makes it stable across runs and cheap to operate.
-Repowise’s broader platform supports multiple LLM providers, but the PR bot does not need one for the comment gate. (repowise.dev)
+That makes it stable across runs and cheap to operate. repowise’s broader platform supports multiple LLM providers, but the PR bot does not need one for the comment gate. (repowise.dev)

 Does the bot comment on every pull request?